How Criminal Cases Work

 Misdemeanor cases are filed and tried in Denver County Court.
 Most felony cases begin in County Court but are tried in Denver District Court.
 In some instances, instead of being considered first in County Court, the most serious felony charges are filed directly in District Court, or as the result of a grand jury indictment.
 If misdemeanor and felony charges are both included in a case, and the case is bound over or direct-filed into District Court, the misdemeanor charges are tried along with the felony charges in District Court.

-Click here for a PDF flow chart.
-Rollover any box to read a brief description of the main steps in the criminal justice process.
+Click here for a PDF flow chart of the main steps in the criminal justice process.

 The criminal process begins with the crime, a violation of a criminal law, and the subsequent investigation or arrest of someone for that crime.
 It is the responsibility of local law enforcement (in Denver, the Denver Police Department) to investigate crimes and arrest suspects.